Delicate (Terence Trent D'Arby song): Critical reception

-Pan-European magazine Music & Media commented, "Dueting with last year's soul revelation Des'Ree, YID hits radioland completely K.O..
+Pan-European magazine Music & Media commented, "Dueting with last year's soul revelation Des'ree, YID hits radioland completely K.O..
 Count to 10, and try to recover after this exquisite ballad."
-Alan Jones from Music Week gave it four out of five, writing, "An appropriate title for a sweet and soulful duet, this shuffling and summery song is destined for the Top 10."
-A reviewer from People Magazine noted "the Middle Eastern lounge-jazz filigree" of the song, and added that "his sexy, edgy tenor is a voice that grabs you in all its guises."
-Sian Pattenden from Smash Hits also gave it four out of five.
+Alan Jones from Music Week gave it a score of four out of five, writing, "An appropriate title for a sweet and soulful duet, this shuffling and summery song is destined for the Top 10."
+John Mulvey from NME said D'Arby "shakes off the dodgy Kravitzisms of his last single and rewrites 'Sign Your Name' to reclaim the upmarket smooch market."
+He added, "...but a hit, I suppose."
+People Magazine noted its "Middle Eastern lounge-jazz filigree", adding that "his sexy, edgy tenor is a voice that grabs you in all its guises."
+Siân Pattenden from Smash Hits also gave it four out of five.
 She felt that D'Arby "has come up with a truly corking pop single.
-"Delicate" is a soft, ambling tune, as the tender sheen on the pedal of a pansy.
+'Delicate' is a soft, ambling tune, as the tender sheen on the pedal of a pansy.
 It is very smooth and a bit girlie, making sensible people want to snog you."
-Charles Aaron from Spin viewed it as a "exquisitely gooey single" and "a time-lapse synth-photo of a flower blooming".
+Charles Aaron from Spin named it a "exquisitely gooey single" and "a time-lapse synth-photo of a flower blooming".

 Music video

 The official music video for the song was directed by British commercial, film and music video director Andy Morahan.
-It was released on June 7, 1993, and features D'Arby and Des'ree performing the song in a completely white setting.
-The video was published on Terence Trent D'Arby's official YouTube channel, as Sananda Maitreya, in March 2012.
-As of December 2022, it had generated more than 4,5 million views.
+It was produced by Warren Hewlett for State and released on June 7, 1993.
+The video features high definition morphing with D'Arby and Des'ree performing the song in a completely white setting.